Q What is onion downy mildew?

 A At first, leaf tips go yellow, often as spots and patches.
 Next, a fine whitish down develops on the infected patches.
 They soon become a dull brown-purple, when the weather is humid enough.
 When this happens, it's producing spores that will spread to other plants.
 All the foliage is attacked and eventually destroyed.
 When conditions are dry, the spots don’t develop into the purple stage.

 Bulbs from infected crops will develop problems if they are stored.
 Watch out for soft, shrivelled ones and ones that sprout early.
-Check your bulbs for these signs This disease affects onion-family plants, including some ornamental species.
-It thrives in mild, humid conditions and can remain in the soil for several years every week or two.
+Downy mildew thrives in mild, humid conditions and can remain in the soil for several years every week or two.
 It seems to be especially common when there are mild winters and where many overwintered onion crops are grown.

 A Other leaf diseases look similar to the early stages of downy mildew.
 Leaf rot speckles the leaves with pale spots, but doesn’t turn into the devastating downy stage.
 Leaf blotch produces patches of concentric rings of dead leaf spots, rather than spreading downy areas.